Graduate Certificate in Exhibit Design

-- Theater & Dance supports the exhibit process with a design approach that emphasizes visual narrative development and effective understanding of the collaborative process.
+- Theatre & Dance supports the exhibit process with a design approach that emphasizes spatial environments and narrative development.

-The faculty is comprised of talented scholars and practicing professionals, including Carl Gudenius, director of this new certificate program, co-chair of the Department of Theatre & Dance, and principal designer of Design Concept Presentations; Kym Rice, director of the Museum Studies Program and award-winning exhibition developer and curator; and Stephanie Travis, director of the Interior Design Program and former senior architectural designer for acclaimed design firm Vicente Wolf Associates, Inc. in New York City.
+The faculty is comprised of talented scholars and practicing professionals, including Carl Gudenius, co-director of this new certificate program, co-chair of the Department of Theatre & Dance, and principal designer of Design Concept Presentations; Barbara Brennan, co-director of the certificate program and former Exhibition Designer and Chair of the Exhibits Design and Technology Department at the Smithsonian’s National Air and Space Museum; Kym Rice, director of the Museum Studies Program and award-winning exhibition developer and curator; and Stephanie Travis, director of the Interior Design Program and former senior architectural designer for acclaimed design firm Vicente Wolf Associates, Inc. in New York City.

-The program is geared for working professionals holding undergraduate degrees in interior or architectural design, museum studies, art, or theatre.
-Admission into the program will also be based on a strong understanding of design aesthetics and practical skills to develop and execute visual designs.
+The program is geared toward working professionals and graduating seniors holding undergraduate degrees in interior or architectural design, museum studies, graphic design, fine arts, or theatre.
+Admission will also be based on a strong understanding of design aesthetics, as demonstrated in a portfolio of approximately 10 pieces, and practical skills to develop and execute visual designs.
 In addition, the applicant must meet the University's entrance requirements for certificate candidates.

-- New students: Apply online (current GWU students contact Carl Gudenius at email@example.com for application instructions)
+- New students: Apply online (current GWU students contact Carl Gudenius at email@example.com or Barbara Brennan at firstname.lastname@example.org for application instructions)

 - Submit a portfolio (or statement of experience) to email@example.com.